Abuoblie/projectJava/README.md

                 jdk and IDE OR Editor of choice(eclipse, vscode , netbeans ...) for this project we will use eclipse and vscode
          # Online platform
-                 there are sevrale online compilers that support java but in this project we introduce jdoodle
+                 there are sevral online compilers that support java but in this project we will only introduce jdoodle

 ### getting started with java